-The valuer has stated that the pandemic and the measures taken to tackle COVID-19 continue to affect economies and real estate markets.
+The valuer has stated that the war and transition phase of government following the failed summer 2022 budget continue to affect economies and real estate markets.
 Nevertheless, as at the valuation date property markets are mostly functioning again, with transaction volumes and other relevant evidence at levels where an adequate quantum of market evidence exists upon which to base opinions of value.
 Accordingly, the valuations are therefore no longer subject to "material valuation uncertainty" as defined by VPS 3 and VPGA 10 of the RICS Valuation - Global Standards effective from 31 January 2020.